First-Year & Transfer Housing

 Sign Up for Housing

-How and when will I choose a roommate?
+How will I get a roommate?

 When will I learn my housing and roommate assignments?